Typing Math in Microsoft Word

 For example, the equation $x+\frac{3}{5}=7^2$ is written in 14-point font, where $x+\frac{3}{5}=7^2$ is shown in 18-point font.

-No option seems to exist in Microsoft Word to change the size of one portion of an equation but not another (such as changing only the size of a fraction or an exponent); if you find such an option, please send a note via the feedback section.
+No option currently exists in Microsoft Word to change the size of one portion of an equation but not another (such as changing only the size of a fraction or an exponent); if you find such an option, please send a note via the feedback section.

 Changing other equation options

 You can adjust other equation options in Microsoft Word as follows: Press ALT + EQUALS and expand the Conversions group, as shown.
-A popup appears entitled Equation Options.
+A dialog box appears entitled Equation Options.
 Read through the options and adjust as desired.

 If you will be sharing your Word document with someone else and your intention is for them to only read it (not edit it) or if you want to read your own document without accidentally making changes as you scroll through, you can set the document to open in read-only mode as follows: Go the File menu and choose Info.
 Select the dropdown entitled Protect Document.
 Then select the option Always Open Read-Only as shown in the screenshot below.
 This selection ensures that the document opens in read-only mode, but be aware that people can still opt-in to edit the document and/or could edit the file after saving it with a different filename.
 You can investigate additional protection options that are available below the read-only option, but they will not be discussed further here.